sentialabs/vermilion/README.md

 # Some information regarding antlr4

-Here are some resourcs regarding antlr4
+Here are some resources regarding antlr4

 https://tomassetti.me/antlr-mega-tutorial/